keep-starknet-strange/broly/README.md

 ## For a `Requester`: Interacting with Broly as a user in one click

 Head to the [Broly website](https://www.broly-btc.com/).
 Ensure that you have a Starknet wallet extension: [Argent](https://www.argent.xyz/) or [Braavos](https://braavos.app/) with funds (on https://sepolia.starkscan.co/ testnet, where the Broly contract is currently deployed).
+Choose Image/Message/Gif, upload your inscription data, approve the transaction and wait for a `Submitter` to complete your request.

 ## For a `Submitter`: Interacting with the scripts to lock and submit transactions on Starknet

 Run
 ```
-cp ./packages/bitcoin-on-starknet.js/scripts/.env.example ./packages/bitcoin-on-starknet.js/scripts/.env
+cp ./packages/bitcoin-on-starknet.js/.env.example ./packages/bitcoin-on-starknet.js/.env
 ```

 Install [Starknet foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html).